Frequently Asked Questions

 Are there any bugs?

-If you think you’ve found a bug or have a request for a feature, please contact me.
+If you’ve found a bug or have a request for a feature, please contact me.

 Who are you?